All guides

 Go outside with your dog and your materials

 Bring gloves, container, and spoon.
-Stay close to your dog at the moment of defecation to act quickly; fresh stool provides the best analysis results.
+Stay close at the moment of defecation to act quickly: fresh stool gives the best results.

 2

-Collect the sample within minutes of defecation.
+Collect the sample within minutes.
 The longer you wait, the more parasites degrade and become unviable for analysis.

 3

 Use the spoon to collect from the center of the stool, not the surface touching the ground or the ends.
-Quantity: approximately one teaspoon (1–2 g).
+Quantity: about one teaspoon (1 to 2 g).

 4

 Place the sample in the airtight container and close it immediately.
-Remove gloves by turning them inside out (without touching the outer surface) and wash your hands.
+Remove gloves by turning them inside out, without touching the outer surface, then wash your hands.

 Collecting from a cat